 13 September 2019, Blog

-On 28th August 2019, proposals to reform the housing market in favour of younger and first-time buyers were announced as being under consideration by the government.
+On 28th August 2019, proposals to reform the housing market in favour of younger and first-time buyers were announced by the Government.

-By combating the inability of large portions of young, working, people to buy homes, the Conservatives are aiming to seize back the younger voters that have abandoned the part in recent years.
-However, Labour are also considering proposals to redress the housing market in favour of younger generations.
-Radical housing policies recently reported to be being considered by the Labour Party include allowing private renters the right to buy, which would be the largest reshaping of the UK housing market since the original right to buy of council houses under Margret Thatcher.
+By combating the inability of large portions of young, working, people to buy homes, the Conservatives are aiming to seize back the younger voters that have abandoned the party in recent years.
+However, Labour is also considering proposals to redress the housing market in favour of younger generations.
+Radical housing policies recently reported as being considered by the Labour Party include allowing private renters the right to buy, which would be the largest reshaping of the UK housing market since the original right to buy for council houses under Margaret Thatcher.